captainAyan/accountlite-cli/README.md

 ## About

-Account Lite CLI is a lightweight accounting software with recording financial transactions (no inventory management available), classification(ledgers), and summarization(trial balance).
+AccountLite CLI is a lightweight accounting software with recording financial transactions (no inventory management available), classification(ledgers), and summarization(trial balance).
 The data is stored in a human readable format (which is very similar to CSV).

 ## Getting Started
 ### As User